 Which month is considered the worst time to visit Kerala?

-Factors That Make July a Bad Choice for leisure but best time for Ayurveda treatment
+Zero Crowd Month: What makes July a unique Choice for leisure and best time for Ayurveda treatment

 ALSO SEE- Best time for Ayurveda treatment in Kerala